Ekep-Obasi/Recipe-App/README.md

 # Drink Recipe App
-A full-fledge drink recipe app built with react in the frontend and node js on the backend
+A full-fledge drink recipe app built with react in the front-end and node js & Express on the backend